CW3E/MET-tools/README.md

 IN_MSH_DIR = {{environ['MSH_ROOT']}}/{{CSE_NME}}/{{ctr_flw}}/static
 IN_MSH_F = {{msh_nme}}
 ```
-These paths can be changed arbitrarily, and static information can be taken from MPAS outputs
+These paths can be changed arbitrarily, and static information can be taken from MPAS
-alternatively if this is available.
+simulation outputs directly if this is alternatively available.

 The `MPAS-cf.py` module defines generic methods for ingesting regridded MPAS outputs in
 xarray to compute CF-compliant NetCDF files in MET readable formats.
-The `mpas_to_cf.py` is a simple wrapper that
+The `mpas_to_cf.py`
-is called in the workflow to perform computation of CF-fields for analysis in MET.
+is a simple wrapper that is called in the workflow to perform computation of CF-fields for
+analysis in MET.

 ### Generating Ensemble Products from WRF and MPAS
-Once WRF / MPAS model outputs have been preprocessed with the workflows above, these preprocessed files can be ingested into
+Once WRF / MPAS model outputs have been preprocessed with the workflows above, these preprocessed
-GridStat directly following the instructions below, or these can be combined with the GenEnsProd tool in MET to generate
+files can be ingested into GridStat directly following the instructions below, or these can be
-ensemble forecast statistics files including mean and spread products.
+combined with the GenEnsProd tool in MET to generate ensemble forecast statistics files including
+mean and spread products.
 The script
 ```
 ${HOME}/src/drivers/GenEnsProd.sh
 ```